 Keeping Missileers Informed

-The most durable and permanent method we have of keeping members and others informed is our quarterly AAFM Newsletter, currently a 20-page, full-color document printed and distributed at the end of each March, June, September and December.
+The most durable and permanent method we have of keeping members and others informed is our AAFM Newsletter, currently a 20-page, full-color document printed and distributed three times a year.
 The newsletter is much more than missile history – it includes articles and stories about current and future programs, book reviews, reports of reunions, publicity for groups hoping to gather, and much more.
-We print and mail about 1,500 copies of each edition, with over 1,000 going to members and the rest going to active duty missile units, headquarters and offices, museums and a number of other places.
-About 1,000 members prefer the electronic version, which saves us a substantial amount in printing and postage costs.
+We distribute printed and electronic versions of the newsletter to members and to active duty missile units, headquarters and offices, museums and a number of other places.
 As mentioned earlier, every issue of the newsletter is available for free download from our web page at afmissileers.org, and there is a complete index on the Newsletter Archive part of the page.

 The electronic age, with the internet, took off about the same time that we started our association.
 We had a simple web page in the early years, and have continued to add content over the years.
 The page now includes sections on each of our mission elements, as well as other parts with more information about missiles and Missileers.
 Other parts include the Missile Patch Gallery, the Online Museum and the Donations/Store, where one can donate to AAFM programs and find access to books, prints, pins, badges, patches, data collections and much more.

 We also do occasional email updates to all members who provide email access, along with a number of other Missileers who asked to be included even though they are not current AAFM members.
-These emails go to over 2,000 addresses, usually on a quarterly basis.
+These emails go to over 2,000 addresses.

 Encouraging Meetings and Reunions